DataTwins2023/MlbParserAirflow/README.md

 # MlbParserAirflow

+Only mlb_parser_hit.py and mlb_parser_ranking.py are useful in this project, the others are trivial.

 ## Description
 For now, this is an airflow DAG used to collect MLB data everyday and created an API to demonstrate the data